AdobeDocs/cja-apis/src/pages/endpoints/reporting/topitems.md

 The example above requests a Top Items Report with the following:

-* The top items within the dataview `dv_554445545`.
+* The dimension `pages` within the dataview `dv_554445545`.
-* The top metrics associated with the dimension `pages`.
+* Because no date range is supplied, the default target dataview setting, such as **Last 30 days**, is used.
+* Becuase no metric is supplied, the default dataview setting, such as **Events**, is used.
+* A `limit` of three items.

 ## Example response details

-The example above returns the top items (those with the highest of any metric counts) in descending order:
+The example above returns the top three items (those with the highest metric counts) in descending order:

 * The page `home` with a count of `219567`.
 * The page `category 5` with a count of `90943`.